13 Graphical Exploration of Data

 ||Press "R" before pressing other keys.|

 Hovering on a 3D graph while pressing "R" changes the Pointer tool to a .
-Press other keys, as needed, and drag with your mouse or (b) pressing the arrow keys on your keyboard.
+Press Ctrl and/or Shift as needed, and rotate by (a) dragging with your mouse or (b) pressing the arrow keys on your keyboard.

 ||Rotate the 3D graph around the X axis.